If you manage a school you will know that the past decade has

 Barbara's role encompasses managing the ISBA office together

-the ISBA's annual conference and professional development
+opportunities at the ISBA's annual conference and professional

 Events Manager - Alma McKellar